DappDevs/presentations/content/how-to-dappdev.md

 you conceptualize the very difficult concepts and design patterns that are needed to build Dapps.
 Together, we can form a consensus around how to evaluate all of these projects.

+---

+# How do I get involved?

+.left-column.width-50[
+* Contribute to Open Source
+    * Tools need help
+    * GitCoin - cash4commits on GitHub
+    * Solidified - security auditing
+* Participate!
+    * Be active in the DappDev community
+    * Work with others
+    * Share what you learn
+    * DappDev GitHub and Slack
+    * Attend Workshops!
+]

+.right-column.width-50[
+]

+???

 I think one of the most important takeaways I would like to share with you today is that, given most of these projects are open source projects and built off of many other open source tools, you have to become an open source developer yourself.
 This doesn't